 - A good general free online map for certain parts of the world is Google Maps.
 However, this may not be available to you when needed, so it’s important to learn how to read printed maps too.

-For all hikes I undertake I actually use my smart phone and hand held GPX as a quick update on my current trail position but I always plan my hikes using a scaled topographical map and I always carry a map and compass in my pack.
+For all hikes I undertake I actually use my smart phone and hand held GPX as a quick update on my current position but I always plan my hikes using a scaled topographical map and I always carry a map and compass in my pack.
 For most hikes around Victoria I highly recommend the Outdoor Recreation guides by SV Maps.
 I use them every time I am hiking in the areas where maps are provided.

 SV maps contain excellently detailed topographical and trail data, as you would expect, but there are a few things that set them apart from other maps I have used.
 One of the things I love are the distance markers defining sections of hiking trails.
 This reduces the need to measure scaled distances with your compass and allows for educated decisions to be made when planning your hikes.